firesync-org/firesync/README.md

 #### Collaborative Editing

 The bit you've been waiting for!
-Once you have a user and a doc you have access to, you can subscribe to it to get a local [Yjs doc](https://github.com/yjs/yjs) which will sync any changes to the FireSync back-end and recieve any changes from other users.
+Once you have a user and a doc, you can subscribe to it to get a local [Yjs doc](https://github.com/yjs/yjs) which will sync any changes to the FireSync back-end and recieve any changes from other users.

 ```ts
 const ydoc = firesync.connection.subscribe('foo')